djlisbonne/power_outage_analysis/README.md

 - **MAE** is chosen because it provides a clear and interpretable measure of how far, on average, the model's predictions are from the actual number of customers affected.
 - **RMSE** is also valuable because it gives more weight to larger errors, which is important in cases where predicting a large number of affected customers correctly is critical (e.g., for resource allocation).

 The goal is to minimize these metrics, and depending on the application, we might prefer one over the other based on whether we want to penalize larger errors more (RMSE) or simply understand average performance (MAE).
+It's worth noting that I also normalize both RMSE and MAE to gain a better intuition for the quality of the model's prediction, given that the target variable's values are very large.

 ## Additional Considerations for Future Model Improvement:
 - **Feature Engineering**: It may be useful to create additional features such as: